Encrypting and decrypting

 If it is already encrypted, you will first be asked for the current password.
 You can then enter a new password and your plain journal will replaced by the encrypted file.
 Conversely,

-will replace your encrypted journal file by a Journal in plain text.
+will replace your encrypted journal file with a journal in plain text.
 You

 jrnl --decrypt plain_text_copy.txt,